Since 2013, I have taught Mindfulness, Meditation and Resilience in thousands of courses, classes, workshops, and retreats.

 A New Set Of Tools

-My meditation techniques and the concepts that they taught were the keys to this change.
+My meditation techniques and the concepts they taught were the keys to this change.
 I was releasing my unhelpful and self-limiting beliefs.
 I had never explored or challenged much of what I uncovered in the past.
-Often, I didn't know a belief existed until I discovered it with the meditative tools I had learned.
+I often didn't know a belief existed until I discovered it with the meditative tools I had learned.

 Happiness

-In 2012 I had been practising Presence and the meditations that teach it,for three years.
+In 2012 I had been practising Presence and the meditations that teach it, for three years.

 Mindfulness and Stress